MENTAL HEALTH TIPS & STRATEGIES

 Setting limits on TV and video games for kids isn’t always easy in today’s screen-filled world.
 Limiting screen time outside of education can free up more time with friends and family or playing outside.
 It will also reduce the amount of time they’re exposed to content which may be causing stress and anxiety.

 Showing kindness to others can improve YOUR mental health.
-Think of something you can do as a family to help someone else: it could be a cash donation, cleaning your your street or putting together a box for the food bank.
+Think of something you can do as a family to help someone else: it could be a cash donation, cleaning your street or putting together a box for the food bank.

 You’ve heard it before, sharing a meal together as a family is important.
 With today’s busy schedules it may be a challenge but when you do, make the most of it.
 Encourage conversation giving each person around the table the opportunity to share their thoughts and ideas.
 Kids who feel comfortable talking to parents about everyday things are likely to be more open when difficult things come up too!